Get instant loan offer suitable to your profile !

 Education loans from SBI do not require a financial co-applicant, however, a co-applicant is still required.
 The co-applicant can be a parent, guardian, or legal guardian.
 Having a co-applicant adds an extra layer of assurance for the lender and enhances the chances of loan approval.

-So if you are going for an education loan but do not have a financial co-applicant with a stable income then SBI is a viable option.
+Hence, if you are going for an education loan abroad but do not have a financial co-applicant with a stable income, then SBI is a viable option.
 Abroad education loans from SBI are largely based on collateral value.
-Hence, a co-applicant is just required to co-borrow the loan and their income does not play an important role.
+Hence, a co-applicant is just required to co-borrow the loan, and their income does not play an important role.

 Margin money refers to that part of the total loan that the borrower needs to contribute from their own funds when applying for an education loan.